vectordotdev/vector/rfcs/2021-04-13-7027-core-extraction.md

 ```

 The features are split in their purposes.
 Some flag on tests, some are for build
-targets, some map -- not quite precisely -- to source/transform/sinks being
+targets, some map to source/transform/sinks being enabled.
+I had hoped to
-enabled.
-I had hoped to provide a dependency graph of these features but their
+provide a dependency graph of these features but their number and relation meant
-number and relation meant that what was generated was not explicable.
-Some
+that what was generated was not explicable.
+Some features seem to do almost but
-features seem to do almost but not exactly quite the same things.
+not exactly quite the same things.

 Taken in the abstract the core of vector is a data ingest, transformation and
 egress framework, expressed as an acyclic graph with nodes being separated by a